octopus-network/octopus-dao/README.md

 The octopus council contract will sort all validators in descending order based on their total stake in all appchains.
 The sequence is:

 ![Sync Validators Stake](/images/sync-validators-stake.png)

+This contract has a set of view functions to show the status of octopus council.

 ## Octopus DAO Contract